Foundations of Psychedelic Psychotherapy

 - Preparatory and integration sessions are considered key for both safety and therapeutic value of the experience

 Risks to participants:

 Breathwork such as this has been practiced for at least several decades, with thousands of participants having attended workshops throughout the world.
-However, there are no high-quality scientific studies evaluating the safety, potential benefits, or potential harms of this practice among people with or without pre-existing mental or physical health.
+However, there are no high-quality scientific studies evaluating the safety, potential benefits, or potential harms of this practice among people with or without pre-existing mental or physical health conditions.

 Screening Safety Assessment for Breathwork

-To ensure participant safety prior to engaging in breathwork, applicants who are accepted to the Foundations Course will be required to undergo a screening assessment (up to 90 minutes) with the breathwork facilitators (one of whom is a medical doctor).
+To maximize participant safety prior to engaging in breathwork, applicants who are accepted to the Foundations Course will be required to undergo a screening assessment (up to 90 minutes) with the breathwork facilitators (one of whom is a medical doctor).
 This assessment will involve questions about your personal history including your childhood, previous trauma, psychiatric history and medical history.
 The content of this screening assessment will remain confidential between participants and breathwork facilitators and will not be shared with course directors.
 The outcome of the screening assessment (suitable to breathe or not) will be shared with course directors and the next steps will be determined on a case-by-base basis.
 Applicants may be offered a refund on any payments processed to that point aside from the non-refundable application fee.
-If it is deemed safe, the applicant may be invited to participate in the breathwork as a sitter only.
+If it is deemed safe, an applicant found unsuitable to breathe may be invited to participate in the breathwork as a sitter only.

 The following conditions are generally considered by breathwork facilitators to be contraindications to this practice: